osprey-dcs/grc-atf-fdas/D-3-1_DESIGN_-_Design_and_Architecture.md

 #### 3.5.2 - The Quartz Chassis

 A Quartz and a Marble are bundled together in a chassis making up a single deployable hardware unit in the system.
-The Chassis provides needed power, cooling and external I/O for the interal PCBs to operate within the overall system.
+The Chassis provides needed power, cooling and external I/O for the internal PCBs to operate within the overall system.

 ### 3.6 - The Instrument Layer Design

-*   Quartz PCB (Already discussed in section 3.5.2)
+*   Quartz PCB (Already discussed in section [3.5.2](#352---the-quartz-chassis))
 *   SigGen
 *   DMM